 You can play a Sound object with the play method, which takes two optional parameters: loop and maxtime.
-Setting a value for loop will make the sound repeat after it is initially played.
-For instance, if loop is set to 5, the sound will play through and then repeat five times (six times in total).
+Setting a value for loop makes the sound repeat after it is initially played.
+For instance, if loop is set to 5, the sound will play through and then repeat 5 times (6 times in total).
 You may also set loop to the special value of -1, which causes the sound to play continuously, until you call the stop method.